Jintonic0226/QCS_Pipeline/QCS_Pipeline/Pipeline_#1_QCS/readme.txt

 - Open file ‘Pipeline #1.ipynb’ to run

 How to use Pipeline #1:
-- Upload 3 csv files into input folder: no normalization dataset, TIC normalization dataset, batch information
+- Upload 3 csv files into input folder: no normalization dataset, TIC (Total Ion Count) normalization dataset, batch information
 - Give file path for the 3 csv files, QCS m/z values, tissue type names (sample_set) in input information cell
 - Run everything in order by either clicking the run button or pressing shift + enter
   1) Preprocessing datasets (no normalization, TIC normalization, IS normalization)    2) RSD calculation